schmidda/splitter/README.md

 &lt;orig-name&gt;-&lt;layer&gt;&lt;index&gt;.xml

-Splitter only recognises parallel segmentation variants, and it will assume that all <rdg> elements are alternatives within the enclosing <app> element.
+Splitter only recognises parallel segmentation variants, and it will assume that all &lt;rdg&gt; elements are alternatives within the enclosing &lt;app&gt; element.

 Splitter is a part of the calliope web service.
 However, it can be used also as a standalone tool.
 For the source code see the calliope project at